 Insights into Elgar.
-Get to know a little bit more about Elgar and discover music which you may have never heard before.
+Get to know a little bit more about Elgar and discover music which you may have never heard before with our weekly talks.

 These entertaining 20 minute talks explore the mysteries of the man and his music.

 ‘What was the famous 'Enigma'?’
 ‘Did he really write 'Land of Hope and Glory'?’